usert5432/vlne/doc/source/manuals/data.rst

 Caches and Multiprocessing
 --------------------------

-The slow generation of data batches may significantly impact `lstm_ee` training and evaluation speeds.
+The slow generation of data batches may significantly impact `vlne` training and evaluation speeds.
 There are a few way to improve the data generation
 performance: